mims-harvard/patient-safety/README.md

 ### Configuration and run scripts

 Our scripts are run in [O2 cluster](https://wiki.rc.hms.harvard.edu/display/O2/) which is a platform for Linux-based high-performance computing at Harvard Medical School.
+The source codes are tested on Linux with Python 3.7, however, our scripts have **no** requirement of operating systems.

 1. We recommend the user run scripts in a virtual environment.
-Build a virtual environment named *patientsafety* and install Jupyter Notebook if you don't have it:
+Build a virtual environment named *patientsafety* and install [Jupyter Notebook](https://jupyter.org/install) if you don't have it:

 ```
 virtualenv patientsafety
 source patientsafety/bin/activate
 pip install jupyter
 ```
+The installation will only takes a few minutes.

 2. Download our scripts to your local server/computer.
 Then creat a folder (such as `Code`) and copy all scripts in:
 ```